palo-it-hk/palo-next-turbo-demo/README.md

 ## Tailwind

-One of the advantages of Tailwind is it is usable in server components unlike styled-components.
-You configure Tailwind in the `tailwind.config.js` in the root folder.
+One of the advantages of Tailwind is it is usable in server components unlike CSS-in-JS libraries You configure Tailwind in the `tailwind.config.js` in the root folder.
 You do not need to modify `postcss.config.js`.

 To apply it, you do it in `app/globals.css` and import it in `app/layout.tsx`: